What is OCR?

 blog

-The easiest way to extract table from pdf?
+The easiest way to extract tables from pdf?

-PDF is one of the most popular document formats to share and write data.
-You may come across millions of situations where you may need to extract data from pdf.
-The task becomes even more tedious...
+One of the most popular document formats to share and write data is PDF.
+You may come across millions of situations where you must extract table from PDFs or scanned documents.
+There are online...

 Read article